MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03_Create a Log Analytics workspace.md

 1. Start a browser session and sign-in to the [Azure portal menu.](https://portal.azure.com/)

-2. In the search box at the top of the portal, type **log analytics workspaces.**.
-Select **Log Analytics workspaces** in the search results.
+2. In the search box at the top of the portal, type **log analytics workspaces.** Select **Log Analytics workspaces** in the search results.

 3. On the **Log Analytics workspaces** page, select **+ Create.**